ionic-team/capacitor/site/docs-md/basics/configuring-your-app.md

     // A Boolean value that determines whether pressing on a link displays a preview of
     // the destination for the link.
     "allowsLinkPreview": false,

-    // A Boolean value that determines whether to hide native logs or not
+    // A Boolean value that determines whether to hide native iOS logs or not
     // Default is false
     "hideLogs": true
   },